 Alaska Science Center

-Sea Otter and Nearshore Marine Ecology Research
+Nearshore Marine Ecosystem Research Program

 Sea otters (Enhydra lutris) are one of 4 marine mammal species managed by the U.S. Department of the Interior (DOI).
 The U.S. Fish and Wildlife Service has management authority, and the U.S. Geological Survey leads research for the DOI.
 USGS scientists at the Alaska Science Center take the lead for studies of sea otters and their ecosystem in Alaska, and USGS scientists at the Western Ecological Research Center take the lead for studies of sea otters in California.
 Scientists at the two centers also collaborate extensively and conduct research throughout the species range.